ekapolc/ASR_classproject/g2p/README.md

 ## Step 1 - Training

 Sequitur accepts the training data in a very simple format.
 One line for each pronunciation.
 Each line starts with a word followed by phonemes separated by spaces.
-We provide the file dic5k.formatted.txt as your training lexicon.
+We provide the file dic5k.formatted.txt as your training lexicon (in this repository).
 The lexicon is modified from the lexicon provided in NECTEC's [Lotus Corpus](https://www.nectec.or.th/corpus/index.php?league=sa)

 To train do
 ```bash